Cratfield: Demography

-According to the Census report for Cratfield, the biggest decline in population took part between the years of 1891 and 1901 with the village decreasing by 75 people, 47 of whom were males and 28 who were females. this would have been due to a mixture of the elderly dying and poor health through diseases.
-On the other hand, the biggest increase in population across the time scale was from 1801 to 1811 with an increase of 100 people, 35 were male and 65 were female.
+According to the Census report for Cratfield, the biggest decline in population took part between 1891 and 1901, with the village decreasing by 75 people, 47 of whom were males and 28 females. this would have been due to a mixture of the elderly dying and poor health through diseases.
+On the other hand the biggest increase in population across the time scale was from 1801 to 1811 with an increase of 100 people, 35 male and 65 female.
 The population has stayed fairly consistent between males and females across the time series, however there has been a few anomalies such as in 1951 there was 32 more males (172 males to 140 females) and in 1811 where there was 2 more females (313 males to 338 females).
 Cratfield's area (in acres) has also expanded from 1,930 in 1831 to 2,127 which isn't a huge difference but still an expansion nevertheless.

 The Index of Multiple Deprivation (IMD) ranks Cratfield as 13,041 out of 32,844 in England.
 It is believed that employment is better than 65% of areas in England, Health is better than 86%, education is better than 53%, crime is better than 74% and overall better than 39% of the country.
 Cratfield's population shows that it is one that is neither significantly of old age, but neither is it a youth population.
 The largest age group is the 45 to 59 and the second largest is 30 to 44, this shows that it is very middle aged and for people with family which explains the 70 people under the age of 19 living in Cratfield.
 The population density is 0.3 persons per hectare.